Jordan Downs: 1960s to 1980s

 Across the next four decades, Jordan Downs and the other project houses came to be seen as microcosms of the ills of society: either of the dependency of individuals on the welfare state, as conservatives argued, or of institutional racism, lack of access to education and jobs, and the cycle of poverty, as liberals argued.
 The rapid decrease in manufacturing jobs in Los Angeles depressed the area; at the same time, the concentration of impoverished citizens, combined with a pervasive sense of disenfranchisement and official indifference or hostility, made the housing projects likely breeding-grounds for crime.
 Jordan Downs was one of the flashpoints of the 1965 Watts riots.
 Like the other housing projects, Jordan Downs benefited relatively little from the influx of federal money and attention that followed the riots.
 In the seventies and eighties, despair about the post-war model of public housing and declining federal spending in this area served to further dilapidate this and the other area projects.

-By the mid-1980s, Jordan Downs was known as one of the homes of the newly prominent street gangs, the Crips.
+By the mid-1980s, Jordan Downs was known as one of the homes of the newly prominent street gang, the Crips.
 In 1989, claiming that HACLA had failed to improve quality of life at the project, executive director Leila Gonzalez-Correa announced plans to sell the project to a private developer at market value.
 The plan was intended to provide a fresh influx of money while preserving the land as low-income housing.
 The plan was eventually cancelled in the face of opposition from residents and the Los Angeles City Council; potential buyers also noted that the security and insurance risks associated with the project would be likely to make Jordan Downs an unprofitable investment.
 The controversy contributed to Gonzalez-Correa's departure from the housing authority at the end of 1989.